+Research Instruments:

-Research tools – Socio-demographic, individual characteristics, and health behaviors:
+Socio-demographic questionnaire: and health behaviors:

-(1) A unique questionnaire designed for this study and intended to sketch the personal and community profile within the social and health related context,
+(1) A unique questionnaire will be designed for this study and is intended to sketch the personal and community profile within the social and health related context,

 (2) Family Activity and Eating Habits Questionnaire,

 (3) SF-12, 12 Item Short Form Health.
-Psycho-cognitive qualities: (1) Pain Catastrophizing Scale.
-(2) Illness Perception Questionnaire Revised.
-(3) Meaning of Illness Schema.
+Psycho-cognitive qualities: (a) Pain Catastrophizing Scale. (b) Illness Perception Questionnaire Revised. (c) Meaning of Illness Schema.

-(4) (2) BPI-SF: Brief Pain Inventory – Short Form Questionnaire.
-(3).
+(4) PI-SF: Brief Pain Inventory – Short Form Questionnaire.

-Study importance: The implementation of the theoretical model in this study and the comparison of different sub-groups in Haredi society will provide a large set of data that enable an overview of the effect of culture on health perception and behavior.
-The findings of this study may promote an understanding of how religious lifestyle affects health status and is involved in the development of comorbidity.
-The insights that we gain into Haredi society - our understanding of how cultural diversity and submission to rabbinic authority and community leadership in the Haredi morbidity
+Importance: The implementation of the theoretical model in this study and the comparison of different sub-groups in Haredi society will provide a comprehensive data set that will enable an overview of the effect of culture on health perception and behavior.
+The findings of this study may promote an understanding of how religious lifestyle affects health status and is involved in the development of morbidity.
+The insights that we will gain – will strengthen our understanding of how cultural diversity and submission to rabbinic authority and community leadership in the Haredi society may affect individual health behaviors.